harcel/blog/README.md

 ***

-- digits: handwritten (MNIST) digits and recognition, including denoising and a severe dimension reduction.
+- digits: handwritten (MNIST) digits and recognition, including de-noising and a severe dimension reduction.